UKPLab/framenet-tools/docs/source/usage.rst

 Usage
 =====

-| The following functions both require a pretrained model,
-| generate using ``framenet_tools train`` as explained above. - Stages:
+The following functions both require a pretrained model, which can be generated using ``framenet_tools train`` as explained previously.

-  The System is split into 4 distinct pipeline stages, namely: - 1 Frame evoking element identification - 2 Frame identification - 3 Span
+- Stages:The System is split into 4 distinct pipeline stages, namely:

+  - 1 Frameevoking element identification
+  - 2 Frame identification
+  - 3 Spanidentification (WIP)
-  identification (WIP) - 4 Role identification (WIP)
+  - 4 Role identification (WIP)

 Each stage can individually be trained by calling it e.g. \ ``--frameid``.
 Also combinations of mutliple stages are possible.